Last updated: 10 Apr 2021 | Reading time: 5 minutes | Watching time: 15 seconds

-Winner: Surfshark VPN | Score: Surfshark: 1 and ProtonVPN: 0
+Winner: Surfshark | Score: Surfshark: 1 and ProtonVPN: 0

 Regarding the location and servers, Surfshark gets the win.
-The tool offers over 1700 servers in 63 countries as of writing this blog post.
-ProtonVPN contrarily supports 809 servers in 54 countries.
-Both offer servers in countries, including the US, UK, Australia, Canada, Finland, and India.
+The tool offers over 3200+ servers in 65 nations as of updating this blog post.
+ProtonVPN contrarily supports 1467 servers in 54 countries.
+The full list of Surfshark and ProtonVPN is available on the official website.

-Winner: Surfshark VPN | Score: Surfshark: 3 and ProtonVPN: 1
+Winner: Surfshark | Score: Surfshark: 3 and ProtonVPN: 1